 Capacity 3 to 4 persons.
 I saw sometime 5 to 6 people or overfull of goods.

 Today used in many hotels, and residential apartments as a shuttle for the residents to the BTS or MRT station.
 Many are still used as well occasionally, especially the small local restaurant to go to the market for their daily shopping.
 Although its convenience is more expensive compared with the other means of transport.

 they used to run on diesel, and now are using LPG (Liquid petroleum gas) and don’t make the tuk-tuk sound they did before.
+A Tuk Tuk LPG costs 6,000 baht of fuel per month, while an electric one only costs 1400 for battery charging.
 The future is 100% electric that is already exported to Europe, USA, and Australia, they have started to sell in the Thai market, resorts, hotels, serviced apartments and plan to convert all the 22000 within few years.

 There are 22,000 of them all over the country, including about 9,000 on the streets of Bangkok.